OpenMDAO/OpenMDAO-Framework/docs/user-guide/overview.rst

 *driverflow*, specifies the execution order of all of the Drivers in the Assembly.
 The second, called *workflow*, specifies the execution order of the non-Driver Components in the Assembly.
-When an Assembly executes, it runs the *driverflow* Workflow, which executes each Driver in turn.
-The execution of each Driver will run *workflow* until that Driver decides it is finished.
-Then the next Driver in *driverflow* will execute, running *workflow* until it finishes, and so on until all of the Drivers in *driverflow* have finished.
-If *driverflow* happens to be empty, then the Assembly will run *workflow* once.
+When an Assembly executes, it runs the driverflow Workflow, which executes each Driver in turn.
+The execution of each Driver will run workflow until that Driver decides it is finished.
+Then the next Driver in driverflow will execute, running workflow until it finishes, and so on until all of the Drivers in driverflow have finished.
+If driverflow happens to be empty, then the Assembly will run workflow once.

-The next figure shows and example of an Assembly with two Drivers and four Components.
+The next figure shows an example of an Assembly with two Drivers and four Components.
 A solid line between two Components indicates that one of them is supplying inputs to the other.
 Each dashed line between a Driver and a Component indicates an :term:`Expression` object in the Driver that references an input or output variable on the Component.
 The arrow at the end of  a dashed or solid line  indicates the direction of the data flow between two connected objects.

 .. _`driver flow`:

 .. figure:: ../generated_images/DriverFlow.png
    :align: center

-   View of an Assembly with *driverflow* and *workflow*
+   View of an Assembly with driverflow and workflow

 The functionality of OpenMDAO can be extended through the use of